 In most states, two or more people may be named to serve as agents together (jointly) or alone (severally).
 However, such joint appointments can create conflicts and complications and should probably be avoided or discussed with an attorney.
 If feasible, the health care power of attorney should name an alternate or successor agent in case the first-named person is unable or unwilling to serve.

-The health care power of attorney is important for younger as well as older adults.
+The health care power of attorney is important for younger as well as older adults because a health care agent can act during periods of temporary clinical incapacity as well as during more likely permanent incapacity near the end of life.
 It is especially important for anyone who wants someone other than next of kin to control decision making (for example, a partner, friend, or anyone else legally unrelated).
 It is the only way, outside of a court proceeding (which is a complicated process), to give that person the legal authority to make health care decisions and to ensure rights of visitation and access to medical information.

 Ideally, copies of the living will or health care power of attorney should be given to every doctor providing care for the principal and to the hospital upon admission.
 Copies should also be placed in the principal’s permanent medical record, given to the principal’s appointed agent and lawyer, and placed with important papers.
+People should also provide copies to other close family or friends who will likely be involved during serious illness.
+This helps avoid surprise and controversy when difficult decisions have to be made by the agent.
 Web-based databases that store information about peoples' advanced directives and that can be accessed by health care practitioners are becoming increasingly available.
 Advance directive smartphone apps are also available, allowing people to store advance directives, share them with family members, and send them electronically to doctors.

 Having multiple advance directives or ones that are overly complicated can create confusion.
 If there is both a living will and a health care power of attorney, the principal should stipulate which should be followed if the documents seem to conflict.
 In general, a health care power of attorney is preferable if the principal has a trusted person to appoint as agent.